Down in the Park: Lyrics

 Lyrically the song crystallised the dystopian science fiction concept that was the basis of the Replicas album.
-Heavily influenced by such writers as J. G. Ballard and Philip K. Dick, it tells the story of a futuristic park in which Machmen (androids with human skin) and machines rape and kill human beings to entertain spectators who, along with their numerically named robotic "friends" ("Down in the Park, with a friend called Five"), view the carnage from a nearby restaurant, "Zom Zoms" – the name inspired by a recurring reference to the Zum Zum restaurant chain in the Jobriath song "Scumbag".
+Heavily influenced by such writers as J. G. Ballard and Philip K. Dick, it tells the story of a futuristic park in which Machmen (androids with human skin) and machines kill human beings to entertain spectators who, along with their numerically named robotic "friends" ("Down in the Park, with a friend called Five"), view the carnage from a nearby restaurant, "Zom Zoms" – the name inspired by a recurring reference to the Zum Zum restaurant chain in the Jobriath song "Scumbag".

 Theme

 The piece was typical of Numan's themes at the time, both embracing and fearing technology.
 In contrast to much contemporary post-punk music, and his own earlier releases, Numan's vocals were deliberately underplayed, leaving the slow and stately synthesizer work to evoke the song's melancholy atmosphere.

 B-side

 In what would become Numan's normal practice, the B-side was a non-album track, in this case "Do You Need the Service?"; the title referenced a line from the works of William S. Burroughs, the service in question meaning pest control.
 The 12" single included the same tracks as the 7" along with "I Nearly Married A Human (2)", a different mix from the version on Replicas this time featuring drum machine throughout and Numan's recitation of the song's title, the only words heard.